nlmixr2/rxode2random/cran-comments.md

 # Submission

-- This fixes the arguments in init.c for the LTO issue identified in CRAN (thank you)
+- This fixes the formatting issues identified by CRAN for `m1mac`